edwar7777/edwar7777.github.io/README.md

 The simplest solution is to turn on the 'insecure' option in /etc/exports of NFS servers if no other concern exists.
 The option 'insecure' makes the server permit source port >=1024.

-### NFS-proxy or re-export, like NFS-ganesha
+### NFS-proxy, like NFS-ganesha
-I did not have a successful NFS-ganesha proxy to access NFS outside the workstation for some errors (OS: CentOS 7).
-To debug it beyonds my capability, honestly.
+I never successed to use NFS-ganesha proxy FSAL to access NFS outside the workstation for some errors (OS: CentOS 7).
+To solve it beyonded my capability then, honestly.

+### NFS re-export, by user nfsd
+(never tried)

-### NAT + static-port in FreeBSD PF
+### NAT + static-port, in FreeBSD PF

-### NAT + round-robin in FreeBSD PF
+### NAT + round-robin priviledged ports, in FreeBSD PF

+# References